|1||Working with multiple industry-leading partners on multi-million dollar deals|

 Shark Wheel will sell into Classes 1-5 of the material handling industry:

-The most recent to launch is Samsonite golf luggage.
+A new product launch is Samsonite golf luggage with Shark Wheels.
 Shark Wheel always looks to establish itself with industry leaders.
 To be associated with the Samsonite brand name that is #1 in the industry is the start of many things to come.

 Also, our Harley Davidson luggage is selling now at Harley Davidson dealers across the United States, as well as Amazon.
 See the Harley Davidson-Shark Wheel promo video below: